mehmandarov/mehmandarov.github.io/_posts/2017-01-29-confluence-and-aws.markdown

 Now we are one step closer to automation.
 The script works, and we can post content with a simple push of a button.
 What now?

-Well, now I needed something to run that script, and something to trigger that action.
+Well, now I needed something to run that script and something to trigger that action.
 The trigger is the time as I wanted to run our script weekly, but first I needed to deploy our script to the Cloud.
 Scheduling and triggers would come later.

 Since we had some infrastructure on AWS already, I decided to deploy the script on the same platform.
 I wanted to deploy it as a simple stand-alone function in the Cloud – in AWS world it is called a [Lambda function][4]{:target="_blank"}.